Here's how to put the net admin out of his (her) misery

 So net admins need not despair.
 Look for a smart network access control (NAC) solution built for the next generation of networks.
 NAC should make controlling who and what connects to the network really simple.
 Complete net visibility is essential: with simplified auditing and monitoring of network drives across the enterprise.

 A next-generation VPN is a good start.
-It should blend data centre applications and public cloud services.
+It should blend data center applications and public cloud services.
 Easy compliance is a must, to give granular control over who is accessing what, from where, when and how.
 End users would like to see the same experience no matter what device they use.

 Clearly a mobile VPN must cover both iOS and Android-based devices.
 A single sign-on is highly desirable for both on-premise systems and cloud solutions.
 Deployment options should include purpose-built and virtual machine.

-This must make controlling who and what connects to the network simple.
+Policy control This must make controlling who and what connects to the network simple.
 Complete visibility is key here, as it simplifies auditing and monitoring of network devices enterprise wide.
 Automatic device addition must include features for Windows, Mac, smartphones and tablets.

 The right solution will address regulatory compliance with the most stringent regulations.